gzoller/ScalaJack/benchmark/README.md

 * Be mindful of what code your macros generate!
 You can write a macro straight from a blog example and get something working, but you may be disappointed if maximizing runtime speed is your goal.
-The generated code might look kludgy.
+The generated code may look kludgy and have extra cruft in it.
 Rework your macros carefully until the generated code is as smooth as you might write by hand.

 After all the performance tunings and learnings, I was able to meet or beat Jsoniter for writing speed.
-For reading I made a number of very substantial improvements, but there is still a substantial performance gap between Jsoniter's reads and ScalaJack's, and for the life of me I can't figure out what's driving those gains!
+For reading I made a number of very substantial improvements, but there is still a substantial performance gap between Jsoniter's reads and ScalaJack's, and for the life of me I can't figure out what's driving that difference.
 The generated code is very similar.
 Json parsing should be similar--in fact in some ways ScalaJack's should be faster.
-Although micro-benchmarks indicate match/case is significantly slower in generated code than if/than/else, but in practice replacing these with if/else didn't gain ScalaJack a thing--which I find vexing.
+Although micro-benchmarks indicate match/case is significantly slower in generated code than if/than/else, but in practice replacing these with if/else didn't gain ScalaJack a thing.
 Jsoniter has some tricky ByteArrayAccess code that looks very low-level and clever, but when I benchmarked it, the gains seemed nominal to none in my use case.
 I dunno--If anyone has any ideas, please drop a comment in the Issues in repo!